 Halfdan is a creative producer, who has larped since he was handed his first boffer weapon at age six, a moment that led to a life-long passion for the art and hobby.
 He has a Masters of Engineering in Sustainable Design, and plays Dungeons and Dragons once an eon, when one of his groups manages to find a date.
 Halfdan was project director for The Last Song (2022).

 Simon is an academic and writer working in London.
-He is researching “Combat Narratology: Strategies for the resolution of narrative crisis in participatory fiction” at the Digital Cultures Research Centre, (UWE), Bristol; primarily he is interested in the tension between the larp writer’s vision and what the players make of it.
+His PhD research was entitled “Combat Narratology: Strategies for the resolution of narrative crisis.”
+Primarily he is interested in the tension between the larp writer’s vision and what the players make of it.
 He has been a larper since 1985 and a larpwright since 1986.
 He is a founding member of Avalon Larp Studio.
 He was a co-designer of The Quota (2018).